-As children participate in everyday life, they develop interests and build their identities and understanding of the world (Early Years Learning Framework; Framework for School Age Care).
-Learning about these unique aspects of each child and identifying their individual strengths and capabilities assists educators to make informed decisions about how to further support children's learning.
-With support from the educational leader, educators plan and engage with children in a range of experiences where children are active participants and decision makers.
-This supports the achievement of child-centred learning outcomes and promotes children's learning and development.
+As children and young people participate in everyday life, they develop interests and build their identities and understanding of the world (Early Years Learning Framework; Framework for School Age Care).
+Learning about these unique aspects of each child and young person and identifying their individual strengths, capabilities and curiosities assists educators to make informed decisions about how to further support their learning, development and wellbeing.
+Educators recognise and are responsive to children's expertise, cultural traditions and ways of knowing, and the multiple languages spoken by some children, including by Aboriginal and Torres Strait Islander children.
+Educators are also aware of and respond to strategies used by children with additional needs to negotiate their everyday lives.
+(Early Years Learning Framework; Framework for School Age Care).

+With support from the educational leader, educators plan and engage with children in a range of experiences where all children are active participants and decision makers.
+This supports the achievement of child-centred learning outcomes and promotes children's learning, development and wellbeing.